Commis Chef Apprenticeship Level 2 Standard

 We work closely with employers to deliver training both on and off the job.
 In most cases, you’ll come into college one day a week, as well as getting planned training and development with a mentor in the workplace

-- Level 1 Functional Skills in Maths and English, or equivalent qualifications
+- GCSE Grade 2/E in Maths and English (Language or Literature) or Level 1 Functional Skills in Maths and English

 - In order to enrol onto an Apprenticeship, you need to be employed in a relevant job role and undertake a range of tasks which would enable you to complete the Apprenticeship qualification.